RedReservoir/AI-Training/README.md

   - Sensibility of model training wrt. learning rate.
   - The training loop in detail, with basic metric logging and visualization.

-Afterwards, an exercice (`class_1_exercice.ipynb`) is proposed where the session steps must be reproduced to optimize a 3-parameter model.
+Afterwards, an exercice (notebook `class_1_exercice.ipynb`) is proposed where the session steps must be reproduced to optimize a 3-parameter model.